chrisgnovi/novi.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "Mapping Inherited Fractures in the Critical Zone Using Seismic Anisotropy From Circular Surveys"
 collection: publications
 permalink:
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This paper is from my Masters research.
+I developed my own geophysical method for detecting fracture orientations of rock in the near surface using seismic anisotropy.'
 date: 2018-01-19
 venue: 'Geophysical Research Letters'
 paperurl: 'https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1002/2017GL075976'